mossdet/mlops-dlp/README.md

 ## [2.
 Experiment Tracking](/w2_Experiment_Tracking/) <a name="02-experiment-tracking"></a>

-Learn how to track and manage machine learning experiments using MLflow and other tools.
+This section covers how to track and manage machine learning experiments using MLflow and other tools.

 ![Experiment-Tracking-Visual-Summary](/Visual_Summaries/W2-Experiment-Tracking_v2.png)